Welcome TO THE WEBSITE OF

 After a visit to Helmsley Castle, North Yorkshire, at the age of 10, Mark Turnbull bought a pack of cards that featured the monarchs of England.
 The card portraying King Charles I fascinated him.

-In the absence of time travel, he thoroughly enjoys bringing this period to life through writing.
-He has written articles for magazines, newspapers and online educational sites.
-He has also re-enacted battles with The Sealed Knot and for several years edited the Historical Novel Society's online newsletter.
+Mark thoroughly enjoys bringing this period to life through writing and has written articles for magazines, newspapers and online educational sites.
+He is also one of the founders of the new Stuart History Festival.

-Mark produces a podcast dedicated to the period called 'CavalierCast - The Civil War in Words'and is a regional chair of the Battlefields Trust.
-He is also an Associate Fellow of the Royal Historical Society.
+Additionally, he produces a podcast dedicated to the period called 'CavalierCast - The Civil War in Words' is a regional chair of the Battlefields Trust, and an Associate Fellow of the Royal Historical Society.

 Prince Rupert of the Rhine